piyush1703/Wish-shell/README.md

 # Wish-shell

-Developed a simple similar Unix shell named Wish.
-The shell is the heart of the command-line interface, and thus is central to the Unix/C programming environment.
+Developed a basic Unix shell named Wish, shell serves as the core of the command-line interface and important to the Unix/C programming environment.

 ## Overview